 We believe that art is not only a reflection of life in our contemporary society today but an expression of future possibilities.

 In each of our exhibitions, we consistently strive to create new ways of seeing.

 Art is the window to social dialogue and we welcome it.

-Simon Chan is the director and founder of Art Atrium.
-A practising architect for 38 years and an art collector for over 30 years, Simon’s long-standing interest in art led to the establishment of Art Atrium, an art gallery exhibiting contemporary Australian and Indigenous art gallery, Art Atrium, in 2009.
+Simon Chan AM is the director and founder of Art Atrium.
+A practising architect and a passionate art collector for over 30 years, Simon’s long-standing interest in art led to the establishment of Art Atrium, an art gallery exhibiting contemporary Australian and Indigenous art in 2009.

 Simon was the recipient of the inaugural NSW Premier’s Multicultural Award for Arts & Culture in 2013 and he was appointed as a Member (AM) of the Order of Australia for significant service to multiculturalism, to the Indigenous community, and to the arts in 2023.